Skip to content

 • While post-training compression techniques effectively reduce the memory footprint, latency, and power consumption of Large Language Models (LLMs), they often result in noticeable accuracy degradation and remain limited by hardware and…

-• In this work, we propose EoRA, a novel fine-tuning-free method that augments compressed LLMs with low-rank matrices, allowing users to rapidly enhance task-specific performance and freely balance the trade-off between accuracy and…
+• In this work, we propose EoRA - a novel fine-tuning-free method that augments compressed LLMs with low-rank matrices, allowing users to rapidly enhance task-specific performance and freely balance the trade-off between accuracy and…

-• EoRA consistently outperforms prior training-free low rank methods in recovering the accuracy of compressed LLMs, achieving notable accuracy improvements (e.g., 10.84\% on ARC-Challenge, 6.74\% on MathQA, and 11.45\% on GSM8K) for LLaMA3-8B…
+• EoRA consistently outperforms prior fine-tuning-free low rank methods in recovering the accuracy of compressed LLMs, achieving notable accuracy improvements (e.g., 10.84\% on ARC-Challenge, 6.74\% on MathQA, and 11.45\% on GSM8K for…

 Why It Matters For Eval